 The paved bike path connecting Sugar Pine Point State Park and Tahoe City, about 10 miles long, is a popular bicycling route.
-And the lakeshore at Edwin Z'berg Natural Preserve is just a short pedal or 10-minute walk from the campground.
+The lakeshore at Edwin Z'berg Natural Preserve is just a short pedal or 10-minute walk from the campground.

-Sandy beaches, rocky coves and turquoise water combine to make Sand Harbor a favorite destination for day camping on the east shore of Lake Tahoe in Nevada.
+Sandy beaches, rocky coves, and turquoise water combine to make Sand Harbor a favorite destination for day camping on the east shore of Lake Tahoe.

 Warm shallow water and Sand Harbor's lifeguards make swimming safe and fun for families.
 There's also a nature trail, picnic area, and marina with kayak and boat rentals.